Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Independent transversals

-We are ready to get the deterministic sequential algorithm for weighted independent transversals: \begin{reptheorem}{it-thm}[The sequential algorithm] Let $\eps > 0$ be any fixed constant.
-There is a deterministic poly-time algorithm which takes as input a graph $G = (V,E)$, along with a partition of $V$ into classes of common block-size $b$ such that $b \geq (2 + \eps) \Delta(G)$ and a weight function $w: V \rightarrow \mathbb R$, and returns an independent transversal $I$ of $G$ satisfying $w(I) \geq w(V)/b$. \end{reptheorem} \begin{proof} The work \cite{it3} provides an algorithm to find such an independent transversal $I$.
-This algorithm has a number of steps, most of which are deterministic and polynomial-time.
-The only randomized part is to solve the following task for arbitrarily small constant parameters $\eps, \lambda$: given a graph $G$ and vertex partition of common block-size $b \geq (2+\eps) \Delta(G)$, along with a non-negative weight function $w$, we must produce a vertex subset $L$ so the induced partition $\mathcal V[L]$ has common block-size $b'$ with $2 \Delta[L] < b' \leq O(1)$, and so that $w(L)/b' \geq (1 - \lambda) w(V)/b$.
-(See Lemma 17 in \cite{it3} for additional details.)

-We can achieve this task deterministically by applying Proposition~\ref{itlem3} with $\phi = 2 + \eps$ and the given value $\lambda$ and with $\eps/2$ in place of $\eps$.
-Plugging this step into their algorithm, we achieve the stated result. \end{proof}
+We are ready for the deterministic sequential algorithm for weighted IT's: \begin{proof}[Proof of the sequential algorithm for Theorem~\ref{it-thm}] A polynomial-time algorithm to find such an independent transversal $I$ is provided in \cite{it3}.
+Most of the steps in this algorithm are deterministic.
+The only randomized part is to solve the following task: for arbitrarily small constants $\eps, \lambda$, we are given a graph $G$ and $b$-regular vertex partition for $b \geq (2+\eps) \Delta$, with a non-negative vertex weighting $w$, and we must produce a vertex subset $L$ so the induced partition is $b'$-regular with $2 \Delta(G[L]) < b' \leq O(1)$, and which has $w(L)/b' \geq (1 - \lambda) w(V)/b$.
+(See \cite[Lemma 18]{it3} for additional details.)
+We can achieve this task deterministically by applying Proposition~\ref{itlem3} with $\phi = 2$. \end{proof}

 We now turn to the parallel algorithm.
-For this, we first discuss an $NC^2$ algorithm applying to \emph{constant} values of $b$. \begin{proposition} Let $b_{\max}$ be an arbitrary constant.
-There is an $NC^2$ algorithm which takes as input a graph $G$ with a non-negative vertex weight function and with a vertex partition of common block-size $b$ such that $4 \Delta(G) \leq b \leq b_{\max}$, and returns an IT $I$ of $G$ with
+We first discuss an $NC^2$ algorithm when $b$ is \emph{constant}. \begin{proposition} Let $C$ be an arbitrary constant.
+There is an $NC^2$ algorithm which takes as input a graph $G$ with a non-negative vertex weighting $w$ and a $b$-regular vertex partition such that $4 \Delta(G) \leq b \leq C$, and returns an IT $I$ of $G$ with

-\end{proposition} \begin{proof} Let us write $\Delta = \Delta(G)$.
-We apply the LLL, where each block $U \in \mathcal V$ randomly selects a vertex $X_U$ uniformly at random from $U$.
-For each edge $(u,v)$ there is a bad-event that both end-points are selected; this can easily be decided by an automaton of capacity $2$.

-We will apply the cluster-expansion criterion with $\tilde \mu(B) = t$ for all $B$, where $t > 0$ is some scalar to be determined.
+\end{proposition} \begin{proof} We apply the LLL, wherein each block $W$ independently selects a vertex $X_W$ uniformly at random.
+For each edge $(u,v)$ there is a bad-event that both end-points are selected.
+We will apply the cluster-expansion criterion with $\tilde \mu(B) = \alpha$ for all $B$, for some scalar $\alpha > 0$ to be determined.
 Consider an edge $(u,v)$ with associated bad-event $B$.
-To form a stable set of neighbors of $B$, we may select either $B$ itself, or we may select any other edge from the block of $u$ and any other edge from the block of $v$.
-Since there are $b \Delta - 1$ other edges in these blocks, we get
+To form a stable set $I \subseteq \overline \Gamma(B)$, we may select either $B$ itself, or we may select any other edge from the block of $u$ and any other edge from the block of $v$.
+There are at most $b \Delta - 1$ other edges in these blocks, so